-Suella Braverman expected to toughen asylum bill to head off revolt by Tory right

-Suella Braverman expected to toughen asylum bill as she is accused of being ‘sock puppet’ for Tory right
+Tory right-wing ‘very optimistic’ Suella Braverman will toughen asylum bill

+Tory right-wing ‘very optimistic’ Braverman will toughen asylum bill to block European judges

-Rebels hopeful government will tighten bill to stop European Court of Human Rights blocking deportations
+Rebels expect government to tighten bill to stop European Court of Human Rights blocking deportations

 Rishi Sunak and Suella Braverman heckled during visit to Chelmsford

-Suella Braverman is accused of acting as a “sock puppet” for the Tory right, as she is expected to toughen up the legislation aimed at cracking down on migrants arriving in small boats.
+Suella Braverman has been accused of acting as a “sock puppet” for the Tory right, as she is expected to toughen up the legislation aimed at cracking down on migrants arriving in small boats.

-The home secretary is understood to be considering changes to head off a rebellion by up to 60 Tory MPs on the right who want to stop British judges following decisions made by the European Court of Human Rights.
+The home secretary is considering changes to head off a rebellion by up to 60 Tory MPs on the right who want to stop British judges from following decisions made by the European Court of Human Rights (ECHR).

-One Tory right amendment would block judges in Strasbourg court from granting injunctions to stop deportations, while others would seek to limit the scope of relevant parts of the European Convention on Human Rights (ECHR).
+One Tory amendment would block judges in the Strasbourg court from granting injunctions to stop deportations, while others would seek to limit the scope of relevant parts of the European convention on human rights.

-As the bill returns to the Commons on Monday, one senior Tory rebel told The Independent they had agreed not to push amendments to a vote this week after a promise that the government will consider their concerns.
+One senior Tory MP involved in the amendments told The Independent that the group were encouraged by talks with ministers that the bill could soon be tightened to allow ministers and British judges to ignore ECHR injunctions.

+“We’re working closely together on reaching a position,” they said.
+“I’m very optimistic.
+We want the bill galvanised against challenge [by the ECHR].
+There is room for compromise here.”

+The MP added: “We could have pushed to end all involvement with the European courts and leave the convention.
+But that’s not a battle anyone wants at the moment.”

+Tory MP Martin Vickers, who has backed the amendments, told The Independent: “We’ve got to have much more rigorous control over our immigration.
+So we’re trying to limit the power [of] European court judges intervening on these matters.”

-Rebel Tory MP Danny Kruger – a leading figure behind the amendments – said discussions were ongoing.
+Rebel Tory MP Danny Kruger – another leading figure behind the amendments – told BBC Radio 4’s Today programme that discussions were ongoing.
 He said he hoped the bill could allow for the deportation of small boat arrivals to “operate notwithstanding any orders of the Strasbourg court or any other international body”.

-He told BBC Radio 4’s Today programme: “We are looking for commitments from the government to take seriously the amendments we are putting down that would strengthen the bill.”

-Mr Kruger added: “We are very supportive of what they are doing … we do want to make sure we get those commitments.
-So we are waiting to hear what they say at the despatch box and I am hopeful that we can get the engagement that we want so that we can tighten the bill.”

 Home Office minister Chris Philp stressed that Ms Braverman is “discussing these various amendments with members of parliament”, adding that she was “in listening mode as always”.

-But senior government figures reportedly believe the home secretary supports the rebel push to stop British judges using legal precedent from Strasbourg when considering deportation cases.
+Senior government figures reportedly believe the home secretary supports the rebel push to stop British judges using legal precedent from Strasbourg when considering deportation cases.

 “She wants to use it to spook us to offer concessions to get them to drop their amendments because a big rebellion would be embarrassing,” one told The Times.
 “She has basically become a sock puppet for the right.”